 You will need planetarium software, skychart(s), a quadrant (see website under 'Info & Handouts') and information collected during group & individual outdoor observing sessions.

-Projects MUST be completed on the provided pages and submitted to VIULearn as a single, reasonably sized PDF file by 6pm on Fri, Mar 15.
+Projects MUST be completed on the provided pages and submitted via VIULearn as ONE reasonably sized PDF file by the VIULearn stated due date.
 Late projects will NOT be accepted.

 Planetarium software